wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 The checker is based on the [Axe](https://github.com/dequelabs/axe-core) testing engine and scans the loaded page for errors.

-By default, the checker includes the following rules that find common accessibility issues in authored content:
+By default, the checker includes the following rules to find common accessibility issues in authored content:

 -   `button-name`: `<button>` elements must always have a text label.
 -   `empty-heading`: This rule checks for headings with no text content.
 Empty headings are confusing to screen readers users and should be avoided.